-As it can be observed although the proposed prices of the power plant are relatively conformed with calculated prices arising from the model for values close to the capacity in Shahid Mohammad Montazeri Power Plant but the proposed and calculated prices arising from the model for production values less than the capacity are different and the recent prices are higher.
+As it can be observed although the proposed prices of the power plant are relatively conformed with calculated prices arising from the model for values close to the capacity in the South Power Plant but the proposed and calculated prices arising from the model for production quantities less than the capacity are different and the recent prices are higher.

 Indeed with regard to profit maximization in the electricity market and despite the price ceiling and considering the cost in order to present supply function in equilibrium state with values less than the capacity it will be possible to suggest optimal price-value set that guarantees maximization of the expected profit.
-Therefore, lack of consistency between the proposed and calculated figures resulted from the model is observed in Table 8 for Shahid Mohammad Montazeri Power Plant.
-Here the values conform to each other by becoming closer to the capacity.
 This shows that firms are not able to offer totally optimal bidding which conforms to optimization based on theoretical models and they usually do this using simple and rule of thumb methods and their bidding list is different given that they have prudential or non-prudential procedure in prices.

-4- Conclusion
+Conclusion